oneapi-src/level-zero-spec/include/tools/PROG.md

 ### <a name="tbs">Metric Tracer</a>
 Time-based collection uses a simple Open, Wait, Read, Close scheme:
-- ::xetMetricTracerOpen opens the tracer.
+- ::zetMetricTracerOpen opens the tracer.
-- ::xeEventHostSynchronize and ::xeEventQueryStatus can be used to wait for data.
+- ::zeEventHostSynchronize and ::zeEventQueryStatus can be used to wait for data.
-- ::xetMetricTracerReadData reads the data to be later processed by ::xetMetricGroupCalculateMetricValues.
+- ::zetMetricTracerReadData reads the data to be later processed by ::zetMetricGroupCalculateMetricValues.
-- ::xetMetricTracerClose closes the tracer.
+- ::zetMetricTracerClose closes the tracer.

 ![MetricTracer](../images/tools_metric_tracer.png?raw=true)
 @image latex tools_metric_tracer.png